 will need to be maintained long-term.

-Radiofrequency Lesioning for Sciatica Advice
+Radiofrequency Lesioning for Sciatica Summation

 I am not a big fan of symptomatic treatment or spinal surgery, no matter how minimally invasive it may be.
 RFL is a good option for people who are in agony and simply need some temporary relief while searching for a true cure.
 It is also an acceptable option for patients with extremely rare incurable chronic pain conditions, purely for humanitarian purposes.